hunkim/VibeSoftwareEngineering/chapters/chapter-02.md

 - "Add configuration options to make the behavior more flexible"
 - "Generate integration tests that verify the classes work together correctly"

-**How to Use**: Replace [PASTE YOUR CLASS CODE HERE] with your actual code and use this with AI coding assistants like Cursor, GitHub Copilot, or ChatGPT to get immediate, working refactored code.
+**How to Use**: This example shows a class that violates SRP by handling data access, report generation, formatting, and email sending.
+Use this prompt with AI coding assistants like Cursor, GitHub Copilot, or ChatGPT to get immediate, working refactored code.

 ---